 Vietnamese Chicken Salad Variations

-- Use poached salmon or diced tofu in place of the shredded cooked chicken.
+- Tired of chicken?
+Skip it.
+Use poached salmon or diced tofu in its place.